amattag/mrs_predictor/README.md

 * Antonio Matta-Gómez
 * Antonio Barrientos Cruz

-The meta-package is a **work in progress**, currently it is being used for testing in a Phd Thesis.
+This meta-package is a **work in progress**, currently it is being used for testing in a Phd Thesis at Universidad Politécnica de Madrid.
 It holds a BSD license.